jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 | :------------ | --: | ---: | --: | --: | -------: |
 | nissan altima |   4 | 2008 |  31 |  23 | 1.347826 |
 | nissan altima |   4 | 2008 |  32 |  23 | 1.391304 |

+## Data Aggregation

+A data scientist will often need to aggregate data to calculate metrics.
+One of the simplest metrics is to count observations:

 ### Counting